Fort Smith remembers Debbie Stevens and her mother

 The church gathered together to remember Debbie Stevens, the woman who died trapped inside her car during a flash flood, and her mother, Nancy, who died unexpectedly after her daughter’s passing.

-East Side Baptist Church Executive Pastor Matt Bonnett said this is an opportunity to reflect on Debbie’s and Nacy’s lives instead of the tragedy of their deaths.
+East Side Baptist Church Executive Pastor Matt Bonnett said this is an opportunity to reflect on Debbie’s and Nancy’s lives instead of the tragedy of their deaths.

 He knew both women well because they cared for his son, Daniel.